Getting digestive waste out of your body is just as important as the good stuff you put in!

 I mentioned magnesium briefly above when I mentioned the supporting function of the ileocecal valve.

 Magnesium is relaxing in nature – especially for smooth muscle.
 Taking magnesium can help relax tension in the bowels.
-Generally, dose magnesium until a bowel movement is triggered and then it back down.
+Generally, take magnesium until a bowel movement is triggered, and then go back down.

 Magnesium is essential to over 300 reactions in the body – it is commonly deficient in Americans due to our lack of intake of vegetables & chronic stress.
 Many medications also deplete the body of this vital mineral.